anirudhrathinam94/stuff/volunteering/00-linux-and-shell-scripting/README.md

 - adduser <username>: this adds a new user <username>
 - password <username>: this a new password for the user <username>
+- su <username>: This can allow you to switch users (if you have appropriate permissions)

 In linux you have commands that have the following format: command -option